felixrlopezm/Udacity_Deep_Reinforcement_Learning/M2L2-DQN-Deep_Q_Network/README.md

 ![Learnig log][image1]

 ### Trained agent
-Trained agent is stored in the file: checkpoint-32nodes-2k_episodes-cpu.pth
+Trained agent is stored in the files: checkpoint-32nodes-2k_episodes-cpu.pth (cpu version); checkpoint-32nodes-2k_episodes-cuda.pth (cuda version)

-To see the performance of the trained agent, load the checkpoint in the local Q-networt (cpu; no cuda) with code at step 4 of the Jupyter Notebook
+To see the performance of the trained agent, load the appropriate checkpoint (cpu o cuda) in the local Q-networt with code at step 4 of the Jupyter Notebook

 ### Resources